-Your office describes any grant aid and loans you are able to receive from federal and state governments, and MCLA needs-based resources.
+Your financial aid offer describes any grant aid and loans you are able to receive from federal and state governments, and MCLA needs-based resources.
 It also lists work study opportunities available to you.

 If you need additional financing to cover costs, you may want to apply for a MEFA (Massachusetts Educational Financing Authority) parent or student loan, which is a fixed-rate loan available to students attending a Massachusetts school,

 or a federal Direct PLUS Loan for Parents.

 You may also want to consider an alternative student loan.
 Many of these educational loans have variable interest rates and are credit based.
 Their terms are often not as favorable as government-sponsored loans.